openstatusHQ/vercel-edge-ping/README.md

 - `CRON_SECRET` - the same one as in vercel envs
 - `BASE_URL` - the production URL from vercel

-You can either trigger it manually via `workflow_dispatch` or update the `schedule.cron` to the cron expression you'd like to periodically run the attached curl.
+You can either trigger it manually via `workflow_dispatch` or uncomment and update the `schedule.cron` to the cron expression you'd like to periodically run the attached curl.

 ## Notification Channels